onion-42/cGVHD_T_cell_populations_BioHackathon_2023/README.md

 # Dataset preprocessing

+We performed inital dataset preprocessing and worked with blood samples collected on day 90 for patients who did not develop cGVHD yet.
+The metrics for cell population was concentration of identified T cell population concentration per ml of blood.
+Each population had information about its maturity and activity marker.
+Overall, there were 66 patients.
+We received only aggregated knowledge about dataset clinical characteristics except day and status of the onset.
+Mostly, patients were women (60%) and had either AML (56%) or cll (42.6%).
+91% of patients received reduced-intensity conditioning, and 80% received similar prophylaxy.
+The last patient dat follow-up was considered the day 275 since the blood collection.

 ## Potential duplicates

 We have dropped potential duplicates for which 90% of the data or higher had Spearman rho values different by 0.05 or lower.
 8 pairs different by markers of maturity or activity, but not by the identified cell type, were found.
 We have dropped the populations that had less information about the population.